TonyFred-code/project-basic-information-site/README.md

 - `about.html`: The about page.
 - `contact-me.html`: The contact page.
 - `404.html`: The custom 404 error page.
-- `index.js`: The Node.js server file that serves the appropriate HTML file based on the user's request.
+- `index.mjs`: The Node.js server file that serves the appropriate HTML file based on the user's request.
+(Commented out)
+- `app.js`: The express server file that serves the appropriate HTML file based on the user's request.

 ## Features